conway1521/ali_website/content/post/oikos/index.md

 subtitle: An interactive tool for exploring a novel framework

 # Summary for listings and search engines
-summary: The New Economic Development Dashboard provides a quantitative assessement tool for researchers and local policymakers to explore places' eveonomic development status along dimensions that actually represent quality of life and inclusive prosperity.
+summary: The New Economic Development Dashboard is a quantitative assessement tool for researchers and local policymakers to explore places\{'} eveonomic development status along dimensions that actually represent quality of life and inclusive prosperity.

 # Link this post with a project
 projects: [ned]